Justin-Insight/mymindteam.com/content/our-team/_index.md

 page_blocks:
   - heading: Our clinicians …
     body: >-
-      <h3>celebrate <span class="underline underline--primary">all</span>
+      ### celebrate <span class="underline underline--primary">all</span> minds.
-      minds.</h3>

-      <p>Our team celebrates neurodiversity and aims to inform, empower and
-      support you to work <em>with</em> your unique mind, rather than trying to “fix” your neural differences.</p>
+      Our team celebrates neurodiversity and aims to inform, empower and support you to work *with* your unique mind, rather than trying to “fix” your neural differences.

-      <h3><span class="underline underline--secondary">collaborate</span>
+      ### <span class="underline underline--secondary">collaborate</span>
-      internally.</h3>
+      internally.

-      <p>Whether you need Mind Team testing or treatment, you’ll get the
-      expertise of our entire multidisciplinary team working to provide the answers and support you need.</p>
+      Whether you need Mind Team testing or treatment, you’ll get the expertise of our entire multidisciplinary team working to provide the answers and support you need.

-      <h3>advocate for <span class="underline underline--accent">your</span>
+      ### advocate for <span class="underline underline--accent">your</span>
-      needs.</h3>
+      needs.

-      <p>You’ll never have to navigate intimidating assistance programs or
-      school systems alone with a team who will advocate for your accommodation needs.</p>
+      You’ll never have to navigate intimidating assistance programs or school systems alone with a team who will advocate for your accommodation needs.
     button:
       enabled: false
       button_url: